-"Principal component analysis was performed with GAPIT (version 3) using all available SNPs.
-GAWAS was conducted by GAPIT (version 3) using BLINK model.
+"Principal component analysis was performed with GAPIT (version 3)3 using all available SNPs.
+GAWAS was conducted by GAPIT (version 3)3 using BLINK model17.
 The first principal components were fitted as covariate variables to reduce the false positives due to population stratification".